zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 * **Validate an existing PassTicket for RACF**

     <details>
-    <summary>Click here for details.</summary>
+    <summary>Click here for details about validating an existing PassTicket for RACF.</summary>

     ```
-    RLIST APPL * ALL -validate all APPL
+    RLIST APPL * ALL
-    RLIST APPL <applid> ALL  - validate particular APPL
+    RLIST APPL <applid> ALL
     RLIST PTKTDATA <applid> SSIGNON ALL
     RLIST PTKTDATA IRRPTAUTH.<applid>.* ALL
     ```
-    Ensure that you validate PKTDATA access for appl.
+    Ensure that you validate PKTDATA access for APPL.

     * **`RLIST PTKTDATA <applid> SSIGNON ALL`**
 Validates all applid for PTKDATA class